 The way I did those shelves was to bevel cut some large format marble tile.
 Be sure to cut a relief in the back so they can drain if you do it.
 I worked it into the design so I just had to nip the mosaic tile to fit them into the layout, but you could (carefully) notch your existing tile to make slots for them to fit into.

 It would probably be a real pain in the ass, but it is possible.
-Probably worth the effort, given how much I loved having all the space for my girlfriend's fucking products all over the place.
+Probably worth the effort, given how much I loved having all the space for my girlfriend's fricking products all over the place.
 I'd either try to chip out a couple of tiles and notch them before replacing, or try using a dremel to avoid cutting through the waterproofing.

->painted walls in A FUCKING BATHROOM
+>painted walls in A FRICKING BATHROOM

 >"wood" flooring instead of tile